MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-generate-forecast.md

 ---
 title: Generate a forecast for future demand for products and services with demand forecasting
-description: Read about how generate a demand forecast in Dynamics 365 Supply Chain Management ms.date: 08/22/2022 ms.topic: conceptual
+description: Learn about how generate a demand forecast in Dynamics 365 Supply Chain Management for future demand for products and services. ms.date: 08/22/2022 ms.topic: conceptual
 author: rachel-profitt